 Often, we have to have quite difficult discussions with our clients to get them to understand that design is a process.
 In the beginning, clients come with a specific image in their mind and a concrete timetable.
 A new client will say, “We want a new identity.”
 We will ask, “When do you want it by?” and then the reply will be, “We want to launch in three months.”
 We’ll take a look at the brief and say, “Oh.
 It’ll take us two years.”
 The clients are always completely shocked.

-If you’re allowed to take your time, than the outcome will be much more exciting and precise then if you follow a strict, systematic method.
+If you’re allowed to take your time, then the outcome will be much more exciting and precise than if you follow a strict, systematic method.
 No single job is like another one.
 There’s no recipe for how to solve a problem.

 When you’re working for certain music industry clients or smaller independent ventures, it’s a lot easier to negotiate the kind of freedom you’re describing.
 How did you negotiate time when taking on major international clients?